Miff Mole: Career

 When Jack Teagarden arrived in New York in 1928, he replaced Mole as the role model for trombonists, with a more legato, blues-oriented approach.
 Having started working for radio in 1927 (at WOR), Mole changed his focus to working with NBC (1929–1938).
 In 1938–1940, he was a member of Paul Whiteman's orchestra, but his style by then had changed under the influence of Teagarden.
-In 1942–1943, Mole played in Benny Goodman's orchestra, and between 1942–1947 he led dixieland bands.
+In 1942–1943, Mole played in Benny Goodman's orchestra, and between 1942 and 1947 he led dixieland bands.
 He worked in Chicago in 1947–1954.

 Due to bad health, Mole played sporadically during his last years.
 He died in New York City on April 29, 1961.
 A benefit to raise money for his medical expenses was scheduled too late.
 He was interred in the family plot in Greenfield Cemetery, Hempstead, Long Island, New York.

 Mole's solo style, which included octave-leaps, shakes, and rapid-fire cadenzas, had a profound effect on jazz trombone playing in his time.
 Among those who emulated Mole's playing were trombonists Bill Rank, Glenn Miller, Tommy Dorsey, and Jimmy Harrison.
 His 1928 recording of "Shim-Me-Sha-Wabble" with the Little Molers (Okeh), was used in the soundtrack to the Russell Crowe movie Cinderella Man (2005).

 In 2008, his composition "There'll Come a Time (Wait and See)", written with Wingy Manone, was on the soundtrack to the Academy Award-nominated movie The Curious Case of Benjamin Button.